Cleveland Browns vs. Arizona Cardinals NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Over/under insights

-- Cleveland's games this season have gone over 49.5 points three of five times.
+- Cleveland has combined with its opponents to score more than 49.5 points in three of five games this season.

-- Arizona's games have gone over 49.5 points in four of five chances this season.
+- Arizona and its opponents have combined to score more than 49.5 points in four of five games this season.

-- The two teams combine to average 59.8 points per game, 10.3 more than the over/under in this contest.
+- The combined points per game average of the two teams, 59.8, is 10.3 points above Sunday's over/under.

-- This contest's over/under is 7.7 points above the 41.8 these two squads combine to allow per game this season.
+- This contest's total is 7.7 points above the 41.8 these two squads combine to surrender per game this season.

-- The Browns and their opponents score an average of 49.2 points per game, 0.3 fewer than Sunday's total.
+- Browns games have an average total of 49.2 points this season, 0.3 fewer than Sunday's over/under.

-- In 2020, games involving the Cardinals have averaged a total of 51.6 points, 2.1 more than the set over/under in this contest.
+- In 2020, games involving the Cardinals have averaged a total of 51.6 points, 2.1 more than the set total in this contest.

 Browns stats and trends

-- Cleveland has three wins against the spread in five games this year.

-- The Browns have been favored by 3 points or more two times this season and covered the spread in one of them.
+- The Browns have covered the spread once this season when favored by 3.5 points or more (in two chances).

-- Cleveland's games this year have eclipsed the over/under three times in five opportunities (60%).
+- Cleveland's games this year have hit the over on three of five set point totals (60%).

-- Cleveland is 2-2 against the spread and 2-2 overall this season when the team notches more than 19 points.
+- Cleveland is 2-2 against the spread and 2-2 overall in games when it records more than 19 points.

-- In games that Cleveland churns out more than 353.4 yards, the team is 2-2 against the spread and 2-2 overall.
+- When Cleveland piles up over 353.4 yards, the team is 2-2 against the spread and 2-2 overall.

 - This year, the Browns have four turnovers, six fewer than the Cardinals have takeaways (10).